 - If you have a porch or pergola with a ceiling fan, setting it counterclockwise and creating a downdraft effect can help keep flying insects away.

 - If your kitchen or dining room table sits below a ceiling fan, set it clockwise at the lowest setting so that when you serve hot food, the circulating air won’t cool your cuisine too quickly.

 A ceiling fan uses about 2% of the energy that a central air conditioner uses (an average of 75 watts vs. 3,500 watts)

 It costs less than a penny per hour to run a ceiling fan.

-Keep your fan running smoothly by regularly cleaning the dust off the tops of the fan blades.
+Keep your ceiling fan running smoothly by regularly cleaning the dust off the tops of the fan blades.
 This will help prevent blade imbalances that can stress the fan motor.

-Did you know a First American home warranty covers repair and replacement of ceiling fans, as well as attic and exhaust fans?
+Did you know a First American home warranty covers the repair and replacement of ceiling fans, as well as attic and exhaust fans?
 Learn more about all the home systems and appliances that you can protect with a home warranty.